Popcorn | Carbs | Keto | Diabetes | Low-Carb Substitutes | Recipe | Conclusion | FAQ | Studies

 - Net carbohydrates: 0.1 grams

-If you don’t mind the smell, you can easily make your pork crusts at home in the oven.
+If you don’t mind the smell, you can easily make pork crusts at home in the oven.

 An authentic pepperoni is an entirely carb-free keto snack (*):